Stabilize. Unload. Recover.

 Maintaining Arterial Access

-The reaccess sluice allows the supply to escalate while improving hemostasis at the same time
+The reaccess sheath allows to escalate while improving hemostasis at the same time

 Enables arterial access to be maintained for a guide wire of max.
 0.035 "